AP Explains: Who's in charge in South Africa these days?

 Share via Email

-JOHANNESBURG — South Africans are abuzz over what appears to be scandal-tainted President Jacob Zuma's final days in office.
-Zuma and his deputy, the ruling party's new leader, have been meeting behind closed doors on what Deputy President Cyril Ramaphosa calls "closure."
+JOHANNESBURG — South Africans are anxious over what could be the last stage of scandal-swamped President Jacob Zuma's tenure.
+The executive committee of the ruling African National Congress party met Monday over the calls for Zuma's presidency to end.

+The ANC's new leader, Cyril Ramaphosa, said the executive committee meeting would finalize a power transition in South Africa.
+Ramaphosa held several meetings with Zuma to negotiate the terms of the president's departure from power.

-A photograph from a Cabinet meeting on Wednesday of the two men seated side by side, smiling at the camera, only reinforced the perception that one of Africa's largest economies now has two
+South Africa is in limbo as it waits to hear how long Zuma will stay on as president.
+A photograph from a Cabinet meeting last week of the two men seated across the table from each other, smiling at the camera, only reinforced the perception that one of Africa's largest economies now has two

 WHO'S IN CHARGE?

-Zuma remains head of state, while Ramaphosa is the new leader of the ruling African National Congress party, elected to the post in December.
+Zuma remains head of state while Ramaphosa is the new leader of the ruling African National Congress party, elected to the post in December.
 Ramaphosa has quickly asserted himself, making high-profile moves and statements against the alleged corruption that has dogged Zuma for years and weakened the ANC's reputation ahead of 2019 elections.
-The party has been in power since the end of white minority rule in 1994 and wants to avoid a coalition government.
+The party has been in power since the end of white minority rule in 1994.
 Ramaphosa also led South Africa's delegation to the World Economic Forum in Davos, Switzerland last month, mixing with heads of state and trying to assure investors that the country is emerging from the turmoil that briefly sent it into recession last year.

 WHAT ARE THESE PRIVATE TALKS?

-As pressure grows inside and outside the ANC for Zuma to resign, the president and his deputy have been meeting to discuss a transition of power that Ramaphosa has indicated should not humiliate Zuma or further divide the country of 55 million people.
-Ramaphosa on Wednesday said he expected a "speedy resolution" to the talks and acknowledged public frustration.
-Analysts have said Zuma, a deft political operator, and his deputy, a key negotiator during the end of apartheid, likely are discussing the terms of the president's exit.
-Sticking points could include concerns over possible prosecution for corruption allegations that remain against Zuma.
-The president continues to have strong areas of support, including among the ANC leadership, further complicating negotiations.
+As pressure grows inside and outside the ANC for Zuma to resign, the president and his deputy have met to discuss a change of power.
+Ramaphosa on Sunday said the ruling party committee would finalize South Africa's power transition at its meeting on Monday.
+Analysts have said Zuma, a deft political operator, and his deputy, a key negotiator during the end of apartheid, likely discussed the terms of the president's exit.
+Sticking points could include concerns over possible prosecution of Zuma for corruption allegations.
+Zuma continues to have some support.

 COULD THE PRESIDENT BE FORCED OUT?